Manual isn’t as scary with Auto ISO…

 Cons

 Unfortunately, there’s a price to pay for all the advantages of auto ISO.
-There are many problems that you might face, so you need to be aware of them in order to minimise them as much as possible.
+There are many problems you might face, so you need to know how to minimise them as much as possible.

 Need for Exposure Compensation